Okinawa Churaumi Aquarium: The Deep Sea

 Most of the deep-sea organisms at the Okinawa Churaumi Aquarium were collected from depths greater than 300 m around Okinawa.
 Because many deep-sea species are undiscovered, rare species, including new species and species recorded for the first time, are often exhibited, and the actual deep-sea environment observed by the ROV is reproduced.

 In 2017, ROV surveys were conducted in the waters near Okinawa at a depth of around 200 m.
 A total of 20 species of deep-sea invertebrates were collected and nine species, including Holothuria dura, were displayed.

 In the same year, also discovered areas with high densities of Lyrocteis imperatoris and Saracrinus nobilis, which are considered difficult to capture and keep in captivity.
 Especially for Lyrocteis imperatoris, succeeded in keeping them for more than one year, and bred individuals were kept and The breeding individuals were also exhibited.

 The aquarium has succeeded for the first time in captive breeding of salamander sharks, which live at depths of around 600 m in the seas around Japan.
 They are oviparous, and the eggs were echogenically examined regularly for 18 months until they hatched.
-The aquarium also saw sharks give birth in 2014 and 2017.
+The aquarium's saw sharks gave birth in 2014 and 2017.